wavyapp/ReactEssentials/README.md

 To update tabs call `updateOffsetExternal(currentOffset, pageWidth)` on ref of scrollable tabs.
 Note: pageWidth is width of one tab scene (mostly screen width), on goToPage callback you're supposed to scroll you container to specified position.
 For additional feature explore props of the component.

+This is a modified version of 'ScrollableTabBar' component available at https://github.com/skv-headless/react-native-scrollable-tab-view